-“To optimize physical wellness, it is critical to pay attention to the mind,” says Dr. Shaista Malik, a cardiologist with UC Irvine Health and director of the Susan Samueli Center for Integrative Medicine.
+“To optimize physical wellness, it is critical to pay attention to the mind,” says Dr. Shaista Malik, a cardiologist with UC Irvine Health and director of the Susan Samueli Integrative Health Institute.

 From migraines to heart attacks, drugs and surgery may treat the immediate condition, but do not address the underlying causes.
 There is almost always a stress connection.

 The science of stress